Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Acknowledgements

 \section{Acknowledgements}

 R. Yang and Z.R.
 Lin were supported by the National Key Research and Development Program of China (Grant No. 2023YFB4404904).
+Z. Shi acknowledges the Canada First Research Excellence Fund (CFREF), NSERC of Canada, the Canadian Foundation for Innovation, the Ontario Ministry of Research and Innovation, and Industry Canada for financial support.
 W. Wustmann was supported by {\it Quantum Technologies Aotearoa}, a research program funded by the New Zealand Ministry of Business, Innovation and Employment, contract number UOO2347.

 \onecolumngrid \begin{appendix}